espsrc/spsrc_user_docs/docs/user_access.md

 # User access

-Currently, the protoSRC@IAA-CSIC may be accessed by researchers from ???????
-Time on the protoSRC@IAA-CSIC cloud platform is allocated via ????????
+Currently, the protoSRC may be accessed by researchers from ???????
+Time on the protoSRC cloud platform is allocated via ????????

 ## How to apply for access